 - 127,733: Number of resident and non-resident hunters

 - $257.3 million: Spending by resident and non-resident hunters

 - 2021 Ringneck Outlook (PDF)

 - Pheasant Harvest Summary, 2014-2018 averages (PDF)

-- Learn about the Hunt the Greatest campaign - a marketing partnership between the South Dakota Department of Tourism and South Dakota Game, Fish & Parks.
+- Learn about the Hunt the Greatest campaign - a marketing partnership between Travel South Dakota and South Dakota Game, Fish & Parks.